Facebook Marketing Strategy to Help Small Businesses Engagement

 So, in a year there are roughly 52 weeks give or take.

-I want you to create a document that looks like the one you can see in the image above here.
+I want you to create a document that looks like the one you can see in the image above.

-Number your sheets from 1-52 no matter what week of the year you will be starting, week 1 is always going to be your first.
+Number your sheets from 1-52 no matter which week of the year you will be starting, week 1 is always going to be your first.

 Below I have broken the days up for you to get a better understanding.